I Can’t Look at Her Anymore

 SEAN: (whispering to RIONA) She’s passing out.

-RIONA lights a cigarette.
+Riona lights a cigarette.

 RIONA: Get her out to bed.
 I can’t look at her anymore.

-SEAN leaves the living room.
+Sean leaves the living room.

-RIONA inhales her cigarette and lets out a big breath.
+Riona inhales her cigarette and lets out a big breath.
 She folds her arms and paces the living room.
-She pours
+She pours herself a glass of vodka and guzzles.

-SEAN enters the room.
+Sean enters the room.

 SEAN: What was all the fuss?